vacant-observer/AI-ML-MiniProjects/README.md

   - Implementing custom dialog boxes and user input handling
   - Using Gymnasium's play utility for environment interaction
   - Implementing and running random agents in various modes
+  - Data visualization techniques for various types of observation spaces

 ### [Project 2: Name of Second Project] (Coming Soon)
 - Brief description of what this project will demonstrate